ThreatConnect-Inc/tcex/docs/_sources/batch.rst.txt

 Interface 2
 -----------
 The second more dynamic interface uses the more generic ``indicator()`` method.
 In this interface the indicator type, indicator value, optional rating, optional confidence, and optional xid are the only allowed fields.
-For type specific field such as **size** for an File indicator the ``add_key_value()`` method is available.
+For type specific field such as **size** for a File indicator the ``add_key_value()`` method is available.
 The field name must be exactly what the batch API expects.
 Adding metadata behaves the same as in Interface 1.

 .. code-block:: python
     :linenos: